awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 To encrypt the snapshot copy to a customer managed key, you must both enable encryption and specify the KMS key, as shown in [Copy an unencrypted snapshot \(encryption by default not enabled\)](#snapshot-account-off)\.

 **Important**
-Amazon EBS does not support asymmetric KMS keys\.
-For more information, see [Using Symmetric and Asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
+Amazon EBS does not support asymmetric encryption KMS keys\.
+For more information, see [Using Symmetric and Asymmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 You can also apply new encryption states when launching an instance from an EBS\-backed AMI\.
 This is because EBS\-backed AMIs include snapshots of EBS volumes that can be encrypted as described\.
 For more information, see [Use encryption with EBS\-backed AMIs](AMIEncryption.md)\.